 Players can pause the experience and change the interaction mode.
 Dual handed poses enable the user to physically push elementals away from the user location or to change interaction mode and pause the experience.
 In pause mode the single finger hand pose enables users to touch an object and reveal content within it, and alternatively, it enables the user to continue or exit the experience.
 Combined, these dynamics induce user movement in the physical and virtual space and fluid transitions between multiple hand poses, resulting in non-stop action and enhanced immersion.

 Our work included development in Unity and Maya, sound, and graphical 2D and 3D assets.
 Ian and Nathaniel focused on developing code and 3D assets in Unity and Maya.
 In the process, Ian became our Unity guru while Nathaniel mastered Maya to create our characters, animations and glyphs.
-Jared jumped in working on sounds for the animations and transitions.
+Jared and Chris jumped in working on sounds for the animations and transitions.
+Luke provided valuable feedback on game dynamics.
 Claire, Jess and Kathryn created graphics for the world, including menus, icons, and more.
 The diversity and gender balance of our team reflects the inclusive environment that we cultivate at xREZ.
 The entire team worked to bring a cohesive aesthetic design together in creating the immersive experience.
 And everyone in the lab was part of creating the story behind the concept to give users a sense of mission and purpose while playing Elemental Mayhem.

 At the start of this semester, we had a mostly new group of lab mates on our team.
 This project brought us all together in a fun way and created a lasting bond for all of us as a team.
 The enjoyment we had developing this concept and working through different obstacles as a team has made us more excited about future projects.